paritytech/dot-jaeger/README.md

                     fallback to recursing through parent traces if the current span has one of a candidate hash or stage but not the other.
                     Recursing children is slower than recursing parents.
+  --include-unknown include candidates that have a stage but a candidate-hash
+                    could not be found.
   --help            display usage information
 ```

 #### Example